 Functionality and features available in each state

-The following table summarizes the functionality and features that are available in each state:
+The table in this section summarizes the functionality and features that are available in each state.

 |State||Real-time protection and cloud-delivered protection||Limited periodic scanning availability||File scanning and detection information||Threat remediation||Security intelligence updates|

 |Passive mode||No||No||Yes||Only during scheduled or on-demand scans||Yes|